 How to Speed Up Lash Extension Application

+If you're great at creating amazing lash looks but struggling with speed, it can be frustrating if you have to turn down clients due to lack of time.
 If you’d like to be able to help more clients in your day, you’ll need to find ways to do your job faster, while still being careful and precise.

 Luckily, with practice, any lash technician can speed up their lash extension application without sacrificing quality.
 In this post, we’ll help you discover how.

 Practice faster isolation